haedal-with-knu/taebohae/README.md

 > To enhance our coding skills of Python

 Nowadays, we have hard time to getting better grades and higher specs.
 As a result, we are going to forget what is really important.
-We just writting meaningless biography of ourselves which is not we really want.
+We just writting a meaningless biography of ourselves which is not we really want.